andre-ols/go-face-recognition/README.md

 ├── go.sum
 └── README.md

-The `images/` directory contains images of Barack Obama, Joe Biden, and an unknown person.
+The `images/` directory contains images of Donald Trump, Joe Biden, and an unknown person.
 The `models/` directory contains the pre-trained model used for facial recognition.

 `Dockerfile` contains the instructions for building the Docker image for the project.